FAQ

 What can PSPP do?

 PSPP provides many transformations and utilities.
-Procedures provide the ability to perform t-tests, anova, linear regression, reliability analysis, factor analysis, non parametric tests and other analyses.
-Future versions of PSPP will provide a greater variety of statistical analyses.
+Procedures provide the ability to perform t-tests, anova, linear regression, logistic regression, cluster analysis, reliability analysis, factor analysis, non parametric tests and other analyses.

 Refer to the manual for the complete list of supported commands.